ACEsuit/mace-layer/README.md

 We have CI set up to check this, but we _highly_ recommend that you run those commands before you commit (and push) to avoid accidentally committing bad code.

-We are happy to accept pull requests under an [MIT license](https://choosealicense.com/licenses/mit/).
-Please copy/paste the license text as a comment into your pull request.

 ## References